[Last updated December 16, 2024]

 Important senior tax deductions and credits

-Knowing which deductions and credits apply to you as a senior is crucial to make the most of your money in retirement.
-Let’s break down the important deductions and credits for seniors.
+Knowing which deductions and credits apply to you as a senior is crucial to making the most of your money in retirement.
+Let’s break down the important tax deductions and credits for seniors.

 Increased standard deduction and additional deduction for seniors

-The standard deduction for the 2023 tax year has increased due to inflation.
-The new standard deduction for married couples who intend to file together is $27,700, a $1,800 increase from tax year 2022.
-The standard deduction for married couples filing separately or for single taxpayers is $13,850, an increase of $900 from 2022.
-Adults 65 and older are eligible to take an additional deduction of $1,500 (married) or $1,850 (single) on top of the new standard deduction for 2023.
+The standard deduction for the 2024 tax year has increased due to inflation.
+The new standard deduction for married couples who intend to file together is $29,200.
+The standard deduction for married couples filing separately or for single taxpayers is $14,600.
+Adults 65 and older are eligible to take an additional deduction of $1,550 (married) or $1,950 (single) on top of the new standard deduction for 2024.
 Note that the IRS considers you 65 the day before your 65th birthday.

 Business and hobby deductions